 Career well-being

-We know that career growth and development is a major driver of retention.
+We know that career growth and development are major drivers of retention and essential for business performance.
 That’s why I think we’ll pay increasing attention to career well-being.

-Our intuition, experience and data tell us there is a link between professional growth, feeling valued and seeing career progress — all of which shapes how we feel.
-Professional development impacts our sense of worth, our sense of self, and therefore our well-being.
+Our intuition, experience and data tell us there is a link between professional growth, feeling valued and seeing career progress — all of which shape how we feel.
+Professional development impacts our sense of worth, our sense of self and, therefore, our well-being.

-I see the need for greater investment in helping our people in areas such as:
+We need greater investment in helping our people in areas such as:

 - Finding fulfillment and purpose in their work